ZhenyingZhu/StudyNotes/Azure.md

 A great architecture

 - Security: authN, data integrity.
-- Performance and scalability: from service perspective.
+- Performance and scalability: from service perspective, can handle peak traffic.
 - Availability and recoverability: anticipates failure at all levels.
 - Efficiency and operations: from cost and develop perspective.
 Need to have a good monitoring architecture, to see failures, resources.